immich-app/immich/docs/docs/features/hardware-transcoding.md

 3. Redeploy the `immich-microservices` container with these updated settings.
 4. In the Admin page under `Video transcoding settings`, change the hardware acceleration setting to the appropriate option and save.
+5. (Optional) If using a compatible backend, you may enable hardware decoding for optimal performance.

 #### Single Compose File